forhaoliu/chain-of-hindsight/README.md

 *Note for PyTorch users*

 For those interested in using PyTorch training code like [FastChat](https://github.com/lm-sys/FastChat), check out the [coh/data/pack_hf.py](https://github.com/lhao499/chain-of-hindsight/blob/main/coh/data/pack_hf.py) to converts human feedback data into JSONL format, suitable for integration into other codebases.
+Refer to the [coh/data/doc.md](text preprocessing) for more details on the data processing.

 **Run CoH training**